AmundLochen/WerewolfRPG/README.md

 # WerewolfRPG
-Information site for playing Werewolf: The Apocalypse
+This is a website containing the necessary information to play Werewolf: The Apocalypse.